Indian Subcontinent: the decade ahead

 A potential resurgence of the property cycle

 “More than ever before, people will want to own their homes.
-People will go to any length to hold on to their homes” – says Deepak Parekh’s (Chairman of HDFC) in his 2020 letter to shareholders7.
+People will go to any length to hold on to their homes” – says Deepak Parekh’s (Chairman of HDFC8)*.
 Structural changes are afoot in how people view homes and the need for work spaces within homes.
-And property is more affordable today than at any time in the last 25 years7.
+And property is more affordable today than at any time in the last 25 years9.
 Tax incentives for affordable housing materially reduce the cost of servicing mortgages.
 India remains one of the most attractive mortgage markets in the world due to low home ownership, low mortgage penetration and a young population.
 Mortgages would have to grow at twice the rate of GDP in the next 10 years just to catch up with China.
 This presents favourable conditions for the start of a multi-year property cycle.

-Source: HDFC Investor Presentation December 2020.
+Source: HDFC.
 Data reflective of HDFC’s customer base.

 2. Quality companies should benefit disproportionately from macro-economic tailwinds

 India is home to many high-quality companies.
 We have been saying this for many years.
 We are particularly excited by the resurgence of good old-fashioned Indian conglomerates - the Tatas, Murugappas and Mahindras*.
 The Strategy has around one-third of its assets invested across many companies stewarded by these groups.
 These companies engage in diverse businesses which are well positioned for sustainable development in the region.